Mohit-1711/Kicksly-ecommerce-project/README.md

 # Kicksly — Shoe Ecommerce Store

-A multi-page ecommerce website for a shoe store built with vanilla HTML, CSS and JavaScript.
+Kicksly is a multi-page ecommerce website for a shoe store built using HTML, CSS, and JavaScript.
+The project provides an interactive shopping experience where users can browse products, search for shoes, filter by brand, view product details, and manage a persistent shopping cart.

 ## Features

-- It provides an interactive UI, enabling customer to select a shoes from the collection.
-- Allows users to sort the shoes based on the brand.
-- A search bar in order to search for a specific shoe.
-- Provides a preview of the shoes inside the search tray using modal.
+- Browse a collection of sports and running shoes
-- It has add to cart feature which stores the added shoes and even display the number of items added in the cart while staying at the homepage.
+- Search for products using a dynamic search bar
+- Filter shoes by brand
+- Product preview within search results
-- User can open product page for more details regarding the shoes.
+- Dedicated product details page
-- They can open the cart section as well which is able to retain the added cart even after user refreshes the site.
+- Add products to cart
+- Remove products from cart
-- User can remove an item from the cart as well.
+- Cart item counter displayed across the website
+- Cart data persists using Local Storage

-## Tech Used
+## Technologies Used

+- HTML5
+- CSS3
-- HTML
+- JavaScript
-- CSS
+- Local Storage API
--JavaScript

 ## Live Demo
 https://kicksly.netlify.app/